matheuristic/dotfiles/software_notes.md

 ```sh
 port -N install gawk gnupg2 gsed mosh stow tree
 ```

+If installing `gnupg2` above, it is recommended to change the `pinentry` symlink to `pinentry-tty` instead of the default `pinentry-ncurses`.
+For more info, see the _Using TTY pinentry_ subsection of the _GnuPG_ section.

 Useful `port` commands ("ports" are the tool's name for packages):